The Conspirator: an overlooked film on Lincoln’s assassination

 Someday perhaps our rights to a fair trial will be returned.
 I’m sure future generations will look upon the Patriot Act and everything that followed, including the current sham trial taking place in Guantanamo Bay, with horror.
 After railroading Mary Surratt onto the gallows, the government was unable to convict her son John in a civilian trial 16 months later after he was captured following an extensive manhunt.
 John had participated in a failed attempt to kidnap Lincoln with Booth and then fled the country after discovering the plan had switched to an assassination plot.
 If a civilian court could not find John Surratt guilty, it’s doubtful his mother would have ever been convicted in a legitimate trial.

 You have to wonder if Booth escaped, though, and the others were just patsies, since some members of Booth’s famous family have always asserted Booth did not die in a fire in a barn outside Port Royal as the government asserts, but, instead, another’s charred body was substituted and Booth walked free.
-According to some of his ancestors, Booth committed suicide in 1903 in Texas and they were even willing to have the alleged body presumed to be Booth to be exhumed so that the DNA remains could be tested against a known Booth family member.
-Who knows who to believe?
-Booth’s dentist ID’d the teeth in those charred remains as being Booth’s and the corpse did have a broken ankle, which Booth certainly suffered after jumping to the stage following the assassination.
-But the mysteries linger.
+Booth’s dentist ID’d the teeth in those charred remains as being Booth’s and the corpse did have a broken ankle, which Booth may have suffered after jumping to the stage following the assassination, although his diary claimed that happened later, during the escape when his horse slipped and fell.
+The mysteries linger.